darkawesome/blog/content/blog/Cyber-Defense-Analysis-Part2.md

 ## Attack Distribution by Year
 ## 2014
-Criminal actors (light blue) are widespread, especially in North America, parts of Latin America, and scattered regions in Asia.
+Criminal actors are widespread, especially in North America, parts of Latin America, and scattered regions in Asia.
 This indicates that cybercrime was a prominent issue globally, likely involving financial motives.
-Hacktivists (red) are primarily concentrated in isolated areas, particularly in Europe, showing that politically or socially motivated cyber activities had specific regional impacts.Nation-state actors (dark green) are notably present in East Asia, parts of the Middle East, and North America.
+Hacktivists are primarily concentrated in isolated areas, particularly in Europe, showing that politically or socially motivated cyber activities had specific regional impacts.
+Nation-state actors are notably present in East Asia, parts of the Middle East, and North America.
 This suggests that certain governments were already engaged in cyber operations, possibly for espionage or strategic gains.
-Undetermined actors (light green) are also present in various regions, indicating that some areas faced cyber activities without clear attribution.
+Undetermined actors are also present in various regions, indicating that some areas faced cyber activities without clear attribution.
 ## 2015-2016
 The influence of nation-state actors expands, especially across East Asia and parts of the Middle East, pointing to an increase in government-backed cyber operations.
 This could be related to global geopolitical tensions and a rise in cyber espionage activities.
 Criminal actors continue to appear frequently across multiple continents, reflecting the steady persistence of financially motivated cybercrime globally.Hacktivist activity remains limited to specific areas but shows sporadic presence, suggesting that hacktivist campaigns may have been reactive to regional social and political events.
 ## 2017-2018
-Nation-state actors maintain a strong presence in Asia and expand to new areas in Europe and North America, which could correlate with heightened global cyber espionage and intelligence-gathering.
+Nation-state actors maintain a strong presence in Asia and expand to areas in Europe and North America, which could correlate with heightened global cyber espionage and intelligence-gathering.
 The dominance of criminal actors remains consistent in many countries, particularly in North America, Latin America, and parts of Europe, indicating an ongoing global problem with cybercrime.
 Hacktivist activity is sparse but visible in certain hotspots, implying that hacktivism remains active but localized, likely responding to specific issues.
 ## 2019-2020
 Nation-state actor dominance appears to further expand in Asia and parts of Europe, signaling the sustained importance of cyber capabilities in national security strategies.
 The criminal actor category continues to show prevalence across regions, highlighting the entrenchment of cybercrime in the global threat landscape.
 Undetermined actors show up in a few regions, which could imply either a lack of attribution or diverse motivations that make categorization difficult.
 ## 2021-2022
 Nation-state dominance becomes more pronounced, especially in strategic regions in Asia, Europe, and North America.
 This period likely reflects intensifying cyber operations by countries to protect national interests or gain intelligence.
-Criminal actors maintain a steady global footprint, emphasizing the resilience and adaptability of cyber criminals.Hacktivist activity remains minimal, suggesting that hacktivist movements have become less prominent, possibly due to stronger law enforcement or shifts in social movements.
+Criminal actors maintain a steady global footprint, emphasizing the resilience and adaptability of cyber criminals.
+Hacktivist activity remains minimal, suggesting that hacktivist movements have become less prominent, possibly due to stronger law enforcement or shifts in social movements.
 ## 2023
 Nation-state actors continue to dominate many regions, showing how state-sponsored cyber activities have become a central component of international relations and security strategies.
 Criminal actor prevalence persists, particularly in economically significant or technologically advanced regions, indicating that cybercrime remains a persistent threat worldwide.
 Undetermined actor presence is observed in certain areas, implying ongoing difficulty in clearly attributing cyber activities in some regions.